testingBOT9/termux-octo.th/README(1).md

  and Powerline font (from powerline/fonts).
 The oh-my-zsh theme defaults to agnoster, the color style defaults to Tango, and the font defaults to Ubuntu.

+This Repo uses the official source of Termux.
+In Mainland China, you may need to add the Termux application to the proxy list.

 # Use: